Introduction to Simple Linear Regression

 - promotion prediction for a product.

 Here we are going to discuss one application of linear regression for predictive analytics.
-We will do modeling using python.
+We will do modelling using python.

 The steps we are going to follow to build our model are as follows: